-An international research group has got its hands on a real "energy mystery", creating a device capable of taking the vibrations of the surrounding environment and transforming them into electricity.
+An international research group has got its hands on a real "energy mystery", creating a device capable of taking vibrations from the surrounding environment and transforming them into electrical energy.

 The fruit of their work just published in Nano Energy (I link it here) could completely change the way we power our devices.